run-z/rollup-plugin-unbundle/README.md

 - `moduleId` - The identifier of the module in question.

-- `isResolved` - Whether the module {@link moduleId identifier} has been resolved by e.g. plugins.
+- `isResolved` - Whether the module has been resolved by e.g. plugins.

-- `importerId` - The identifier of the module doing the import.
+- `importerId` - The identifier of the module doing the import, if known.

 - `getResolutionBase()` - Detects module resolution base.

-  I.e. either importer module, or resolution root when the latter is missing.
+  Either the importer module, or resolution root when the former is missing.

 - `resolveModule()` - Resolves the target module against resolution base.

-- `detectExternal()` - Checks whether the module should be bundled or not, as the plugin will do by default.
+- `detectExternal()` - Checks whether the module should be bundled or not according to default plugin logic.

   This can be used to retain the default plugin functionality for some modules.